Toronto District School Board

 While the source of water is the same throughout the building, the “Handwashing only” signs are a visual indicator that these fixtures are not considered 'drinking water sources' and are not tested for lead.
 Instead, these fixtures/taps are to be used for hand washing and other classroom purposes only (e.g. washing brushes used in art classes or lab pipes).

-If you have questions regarding drinking water in our schools, please contact your child’s school.
+If you have any questions or concerns regarding drinking water in our schools, please contact your child’s school.